Tim Massa headshot for The Kroger Co.

 Massa joined Kroger in 2010 after a 21‑year career at Procter & Gamble.
-He rose through senior leadership roles including VP of talent development, group VP of human resources (HR) and labor relations, chief people officer, SVP and finally as EVP and chief associate experience officer.
-As Kroger’s most senior HR executive, Massa led strategy across talent, leadership development, labor relations, total rewards, associate well‑being and culture.
+Prior to his current positions, he rose through senior leadership roles, including VP of talent development, group VP of human resources and labor relations, chief people officer and SVP.

 “Tim has been a relatable and trusted leader throughout his time at Kroger,” said Kroger CEO Greg Foran.
 “He cares deeply about our associates and built a people organization that supports and respects them.
 We appreciate Tim’s many contributions over the years and wish him all the best in his retirement.”

-Massa was an early architect of Kroger’s New Beginnings program, which creates pathways for hourly associates to build long‑term careers.
+Massa was an early architect of Kroger’s New Beginnings program, which creates pathways for hourly employees to build long‑term careers.
 His tenure spanned the COVID‑19 pandemic, where he guided the company’s people response, and he helped author Kroger’s Framework for Action.
-He also worked closely with Kroger’s board on executive succession planning.
+He also worked with Kroger’s board on executive succession planning.

 “Tim Massa is the kind of leader every company hopes to have, and every board is fortunate to work with,” said Kroger Chairman Ron Sargent.